LucyHeath/Bored/README.md

 We used [Excalidraw](https://excalidraw.com/) to sketch out how the website would look and function, and define the user journey.
 ![Screenshot 2023-01-05 at 18 27 05](https://user-images.githubusercontent.com/114397080/210853606-579be761-9556-4a95-b5f0-7a4c4de1c3f7.png)

-### Project Plan and Pseudocode
+### Pseudocode
-We made a brief plan of priorities and what must be done to meet the minimum viable product, and other functionality that could be achieved with additional time.We used pseudocode to work out the logic and framework for our code.
+We used pseudocode to work out the logic and framework for our code.

 ## Build/Code Process